Searching for The Best and Biggest Lobster Rolls in New England

 hours.
 The pound and a half lobster roll includes the tail, claw and

 knuckle meat, further enhanced by warm butter and mayo.
 When best

 lobster rolls in New England come up in local conversation, Red's

 almost always finds a way into the heated debates and casual

 discussions.
 Red's Eats, 41 Water St., Wiscasset, ME.
 Tel.
 (207)

 Beach Plum, North Hampton, Portsmouth, Epping, N.H.

-Lobster roll from the Beach Plum.
+Lobster roll and lemonade from the Beach Plum.